astronomer/databricks-ml-example/README.md

-## Databricks Data Science and Machine Learning Example with Airflow
+# Databricks Data Science and Machine Learning Examples with Airflow

+## DAGs
-These DAGs give basic examples on how to use Airflow to orchestarte your ML tasks in Databricks.
+These DAGs give basic examples on how to use Airflow to orchestrate your ML tasks in Databricks.
 The Databricks code is in a Databricks notebook for which you can find descriptions of below.

 1. **databricks-ml-example.py** - Runs an end to end data ingest to model publishing pipeline with the following tasks:
     - **ingest:** Pulls data from BigQuery and does some basic cleaning and transformations then saves it to Delta Lake.